PaddlePaddle/CINN/README.md

 // get output content from output_handle
 ```

-### Define a raw computation and execute
+### Use CINN lower level DSL to define some computation and execute

-The following is a naive matrix-multiplication implementation
+The following is a naive matrix-multiplication implementation using the CINN DSL

 ```c++
 #include "cinn/cinn.h"